dbouquin/sankey_timeline_animated/README.md

 # Timeline-Based Sankey Diagram

 This visualization displays projects on a timeline with Sankey-style flow connections between them.
-Projects are positioned horizontally based on their start and end dates, and vertically by their phase/category.
+Projects are positioned horizontally based on their start and end dates.

 ## Key Features

 - Timeline-based layout: Projects are positioned horizontally based on their start/end dates
-- Phase organization: Projects are grouped vertically by phase
-- Animated connections: Hover over a project to see its connections animate
+- Animated connections: Hover over or click on a project to see its connections animate
-- Intuitive data format: Projects and connections use IDs rather than array indices
+- Intuitive data format: Projects and connections are structured in JSON

 ## File Structure

 - `timeline-sankey.js`: Main visualization code
 - `project-data.json`: JSON file containing project data
-- `index.js`: Entry point for the Observable notebook
-- `runtime.js` and `inspector.css`: Observable runtime files
-- `package.json`: Project metadata
+- `index.html`: Web page layout

 ## Data Format